Can you imagine living in your home and, at any moment, a bee attacks you because a colony lives in your walls?

 The Iowa State University shared in a post that around 90% of reported house wall infestations are not caused by bees but by wasps, specifically the yellowjacket wasp.

 The remaining 10% are bee infestations caused by bumble bees, honey bees, mason bees, sweat bees, and carpenter bees.

 What to do if you Have Bees on your Walls?

 We all know that bees living inside your house are a potential threat, besides being a nuisance in the first place.
 For those suffering from bee allergies, the mere presence of these bees can cause uneasiness.
 And over time, bee infestation within your house can cause structural damage.

 However, there is no hard and fast rule on how to get rid of a wasp or bee infestation.
 While the most obvious course to take is to remove their nests/hives, it may not be true in other cases and may not be safe for some.

-But the first thing that every homeowner should do prior to bee removal is to identify whether the insects are wasps or bee species.
+But the first thing every homeowner should do before bee removal is to identify whether the insects are wasps or bee species.
 It will help in assessing what intervention is needed.
 There are specific processes to observe depending on the type of bee or wasp you have at home.

 Bumblebees are ground bees, meaning these bees build their nests on the ground.
 But this does not stop them from building their homes in holes and cracks in walls too.

 To prevent bees from using up spaces in your walls, seal every hole and crack with a Gorilla All Purpose Wood Filler, 16 Ounce Tub, Natural (Pack of 1) or a wall-mending solution like this.

 For open vents, a screen vent like this would be sufficient to prevent these bees from entering.